anoma/nspec/docs/node_architecture/types/engine_dynamics.juvix.md

 ### Action effect

-The `ActionEffect S I M H A L X` type defines the results produced by the action, which can be
+The `ActionEffect S M H A L X` type defines the results produced by the action, which can be

 - Update its environment (while leaving the name unchanged).
 - Produce a set of messages to be sent to other engine instances.
-- Set, discards, or supersede timers.
+- Set, discard, or supersede timers.
-- Define new engine instances to be created.4
+- Define new engine instances to be created.

 ```juvix
 type ActionEffect (S M H A L X : Type) := mkActionEffect {